Ruby vs Garnet: Real Differences & How to Tell Them Apart

-Difference Between Garnets and Rubies goes deeper than just red hues.
-Rubies and garnets might look similar at a glance, but their story extends into brilliance, hardness, value, and composition.
+The Ruby vs Garnet debate goes far beyond their red color.
+Rubies and garnets might look similar at a glance, but their differences in brilliance, hardness, value, and origin are dramatic.
 If you’re curious whether that sparkling red stone is a ruby or a garnet, or if you’re trying to decide which one suits your jewelry collection better, you’re in the right place.

 Quick Summary: Ruby vs Garnet